Frequently asked questions - FAQ's for Osteopathy and the Clinic

 - With COVID-19 protocols in force – please BRING YOUR OWN MASK.
 Optional extras are gloves

-- 2 large, clean towels – as the plinth cover has had to be removed and the blanket to reduce infection spread.
+- 2 x LARGE CLEAN TOWELS or blankets – as the plinth cover has had to be removed and the blanket to reduce infection spread.

 - Comfortable clothes – where possible I am only asking clients to dis-robe the symptomatic areas during a consultation, but this varies depending on findings etc. Also reducing the duration of skin exposure helps – so quick dressing options are helpful.